dev-priyanshuu/Gemini-Intelligence-Hub/README.md

   - Upload PDF files to extract text.
   - Process uploaded PDFs to generate embeddings using Google Generative AI.
   - Ask questions related to the PDF content and receive answers using a conversational AI model.

+- **Google Vision**
+  - Enter a text prompt in the input field to guide the model in generating a response.
+  - Upload an image in JPG, JPEG, or PNG format.
+  - The model can generate content based on both text and image inputs, providing comprehensive responses.
+  - Uploaded images are displayed within the application for easy reference.

 ## Requirements